-HTC One X in the hands of AT&T testers, might hit stores in mid-MayAlex Wagner - Deputy Managing Editor, News Desk
+HTC One X in the hands of AT&T testers, might hit stores in mid-MayAlex Wagner - Editorial Director of News and Content

 Several folks, our own Aaron Baker included, got to spend some time with the HTC One X when it was introduced at Mobile World Congress last month.
 Now it seems that a new group of people are getting to know the One X, as a poster named Phonegeek at the Android Central forums is an AT&T tester and is busy putting HTC's new flagship through its paces.
 Phonegeek took a few snaps of the One X both by itself and next to an HTC Inspire 4G (spoiler: The One X is thinner), and then shared some of his initial impressions of the device.
 He says that the One X feels good and is lightweight but doesn't feel cheap.
 He's disappointed both by the lack of a microSD slot to supplement the One X's 16GB storage and the non-removable battery, though he does say that battery life is "really good" compared to other LTE-enabled Android devices he's used.